What is melanoma?

 - Practicing sun safety.
 Limit time in the sun when UV light is strongest – between 10 a.m. and 4 p.m.

 - Wearing sunglasses that have 100% UVA/UVB protection

 - Wearing clothing to shade your face and cover your body

-You may be able to spot skin cancer early when it’s easier to treat by doing a regular skin self-exam.
+Regular skin self-exams may help you find skin cancer early, when it’s smaller and easier to treat.
 Become familiar with the way your skin and moles look.
-Talk with your healthcare provider about any bumps, spots, or other marks that appear on your skin.
+Talk with your healthcare provider about any bumps, spots, or other marks on your skin.